rday45/flask-web-server/README.md

 }
 ```
-if successful, you will receive the following response:
+If successful, you will receive the following response:

 ```JSON
 {